Codessmasher/blockshield/README.md

-# BlockShield - New YouTube Ad Blocker of 2023
+# BlockShield - New YouTube Skip Ad button presser of 2023
-### This extention will automatically know when an ad runs and then it skips it and also closes the ad banner on Youtube.
+### This extention will automatically skip those ads which will be having "skip ad" button.
 Install This extension on chrome.
-Enjoy Ad Free Youtube with this extension!
+Enjoy Partially Ad Free Youtube with this extension!
+It also removes shorts.

 <hr>